-Children with dysgraphia struggle to write, often causing them to experience emotional stress and anxiety.
+Dysgraphia is a neurological disorder that appears when children begin to write.
+Children with dysgraphia struggle writing, often causing them to experience emotional stress and anxiety.
 Because they have good verbal skills, their parents and teachers expect them to write with equal quality as they speak; when they don’t, they may be mistakenly thought of as lacking motivation or careless.
 Dysgraphia can occur alone, or in children who also have dyslexia, other language disorders, or ADHD.

 Dysgraphia is a Specific Learning Disability (SLD) in writing that causes impaired handwriting and/or spelling in children of average to above average intelligence.
 It may include language problems such as omitting words, incorrect word usage, as well as non-language issues such as poor pencil grip, weak fine motor coordination, difficulty forming letters, or spacing letters even if letter formation is adequate.

 Signs of dysgraphia include: